taslimul-fahim/Reactive_Accelerator_with_Sumit_Saha/1_Module-Getting_Started_With_React-Describing_the_UI/1.8_Understanding_Props-Passing_props_a_component/doc.md

 ```
 function Profile({ person, size, isSepia, thickBorder }) {}
 ```

+## Interview Q:

-- Props is immutable means: Props are considered immutable in React, meaning they cannot be changed directly.
+- **Props is immutable means: Props are considered immutable in React, meaning they cannot be changed directly.
 When user interaction requires a change, the child component requests the modification from its parent component, which sends a new object.
-The old object, being immutable, remains unchanged and is eventually removed by the JavaScript engine's garbage collection process.
+The old object, being immutable, remains unchanged and is eventually removed by the JavaScript engine's garbage collection process.**